dshpark/dshpark.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome"
+title: "About me"
-excerpt: "About me"
+excerpt: ""
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html